SAP-samples/abap-cheat-sheets/07_String_Processing.md

 <p align="right"><a href="#top">⬆️ back to top</a></p>

 ## More String Functions
-As also covered in the [Built-In Functions](24_Builtin_Functions.md), the following sections show more string functions available.
+As also covered in the [Built-In Functions](24_Builtin_Functions.md) cheat sheet, the following sections show more string functions available.

 ### Checking the Similarity of Strings